September 4, 2019

 • Follow lockout/tagout procedures

-• When working near power lines only use non-conductive materials such as wood or fiberglass
+• When working near power lines, only use non-conductive materials such as wood or fiberglass

 Passing an OSHA Electrical Safety Program Inspection

-In the following ,I’ll cover some of the typical questions an OSHA Inspector will ask, what they mean to you, and what you need to do be prepared and in compliance if and when an inspection happens.
+In order to pass an OSHA Electrical Safety Program inspection, you need to be ready to answer some questions that will likely—if not certainly—come up during an inspection.
+Below, we address the typical questions an OSHA Inspector will ask, what they mean to you, and what you need to do to be prepared and in compliance if and when an inspection happens.

 First, it’s interesting to note that the OSHA has changed what they focus on.
-They used to look at process changes but now they’re more focused on is arc flash safety.
-So it’s important that you stay up to date on what’s expected of you, and what they could be looking for during an inspection.
+They used to look at process changes but now they’re more focused on arc flash safety.
+So it’s important that you stay up to date on what’s expected of you and what they could be looking for during an inspection.
+Here are some typical questions:

 Q. Do all job locations have a description of the circuit or equipment?

 A compliance officer will expect you to know your workplace.
 And that will include you providing either drawings or written descriptions of equipment or circuits for your workers.
+If these descriptions are not available at the job site, they may conclude that you haven’t assessed a facility for electrical hazards.

 Q: Have you provided a detailed job description of all planned work?

+Having such a description means workers are able to refer to which procedures much be used to complete the job.
 The OSHA has a publication called 29 CFR 1910 which informs employers as to their responsibilities around protecting their employees from all electrical safety hazards.
 Part of that is they must train their workers on safe practices for each job.

 OSHA regulations state that live parts should be de-energized before an employee works on them.
 However, if the employer can prove that doing so would increase or add additional hazards—or it simply isn’t feasible to de-energize—this regulation can be nullified.
+Simply put, your workers should never be working on live circuits unless it’s absolutely necessary.
+Can you prove that’s the case?
+Are your workers safe?

-A shortlist of other possible questions include:
+A shortlist of other possible questions includes:

 • Do you have all safe workplace procedures in place?

-• Have you established detailed work procedures?
+• Have you established detailed safe work procedures?

-• Do you have a job briefing checklist and is that checklist completed before each job?
+• Do you have a job briefing checklist, and is that checklist completed before each job?

 Need help creating mandatory job-specific checklists?
 Consider software like MaintainX that can create them with ease.

-The Necessity of Meeting OSHA Electrical Safety Requirements
+Meeting OSHA Electrical Safety Requirements

-Despite these standards and requirement being in place, there are still a shocking number of accidents.
+Despite these standards and requirements being in place, there are still a shocking number of accidents.
 Unfortunately, the majority of them were fatal electrocutions.
+For the past several years, OSHA has cited the same three electrical standards as being commonly violated:

 1. Control of hazardous energy (lockout/tagout), general industry